site news contact

 Regardless whether running an app on the main desktop or inside a container, most apps will default to open|save|download to /files, or a sub-folder inside /files.
 For example, Firefox defaults to download files to /files/downloads.

-On the main desktop, the files folder is actually in the working-partition, and is bind-mounted on /files.
+On the main desktop, the files folder is actually in the working-partition, and /files is a symlink to it.
 This is explained here:

 https://bkhome.org/news/202112/all-downloads-now-to-files-folder.html